 The qualifications of professional, technical subjects, and nursing teachers for military training and nursing courses at schools of all levels, shall be governed by and interpreted in accordance with the Statute Governing the Appointment of Educators.

-The dismissal, appeals, further studies, payment, fringe benefits, severance of nursing teachers in paragraph 3 of the preceding article, apply to the teacher’s relevant laws.
+Article 35-1 The dismissal, appeals, further studies, payment, fringe benefits, severance of nursing teachers in paragraph 3 of the preceding article, apply to the teacher’s relevant laws.

 Nursing teachers that are transferred by authorized educational authorities, who are qualified teachers of health and nursing courses, can not continue teaching due to the revision of military training and nursing courses pertaining to when this law was amended and enforced from 2006 to July 31, 2008, designated ,should be transfered to health and nursing teachers.
 The transfer rules shall be prescribed by the Ministry of Education.

 According to the preceding paragraph deadline, nursing teachers who are qualified teachers of health and nursing courses, that have not been transferred to health and nursing teachers designated, can be transferred continuously to health and nursing teachers designated beginning from December 9, 2012 to December 9, 2014 .

 Article 36 All relevant regulations stipulated in this law shall apply mutatis mutandis to full-time teachers of public kindergartens and private kindergartens already registered as a foundation.